zetxqx/gateway-api-inference-extension/site-src/guides/index.md

    Install an InferencePool named `vllm-llama3-8b-instruct` that selects from endpoints with label `app: vllm-llama3-8b-instruct` and listening on port 8000.
 The Helm install command automatically installs the endpoint-picker, inferencepool along with provider specific resources.

-### Deploy the InferencePool and Endpoint Picker Extension

-   Install an InferencePool named `vllm-llama3-8b-instruct` that selects from endpoints with label `app: vllm-llama3-8b-instruct` and listening on port 8000.
-The Helm install command automatically installs the endpoint-picker, inferencepool along with provider specific resources.

 === "GKE"

       ```bash